developersCradle/code-challenge-to-do-software/JspMysqlBootstrapTODO/readme.md

-Small demonstraion 	project of the TODO-list.
+Small demonstration 	project of the TODO-list.
 .war runnable by tomacat

 ![Image of program](kuva1.PNG)